 Despite shootings on campuses being rare, we as a community must be vigilant and prepared.
 It is important to note a few facts about these types of shootings.
-The Secret Service has studied the 30 major shooting incidents that have taken place at schools (elementary through college) since 1974.
-They found remarkable similarity in them.
-First, almost all of the individuals who have committed these crimes have been male, and were known for being isolated socially.
+The Secret Service has studied the 30 major shooting incidents that have taken place at schools (elementary through college) since 1974 and found remarkable similarity in them.
+First, almost all of the individuals who have committed these crimes have been male, and were known for being socially isolated.
 Almost all of them planned out their actions in advance, and over three quarters of them actually shared their plans with others before putting them into effect.
 Unfortunately, in only two cases did anyone report the plan to authorities before the attack.
 With these facts in mind, it is critically important that members of our community report threats and potential threats in a timely manner.

-If you do not believe that harm is imminent, but an individual’s behavior seems threatening or seems like it could lead to harm to the individual or to the community, you should report the concern.
+If you do not believe that harm is imminent, but an individual’s behavior seems threatening or seems like it could lead to harm to the individual or to the community, you should also report the concern.
 If you are a student or a faculty member, contact Public Safety or your dean’s office.
-If you are a staff member or other member of the community, contact Public Safety or the Center for Human Resources.
+If you are a staff member or other member of the community, contact Public Safety or Human Resources.
 In the event you would like to submit a report during non-business hours, the Department of Public Safety is open everyday, 24 hours a day.

 For convenience, contact information appears below:

 - Caruso School of Law Dean’s Office – 310.506.4621